-Visual arts projects in the early days also encouraged young emerging painters and sculptors with exhibitions and commissions, culminating in large scale visual arts projects, including arena in 2004.
-Led by Sir Antony Gormley and supported by NESTA with the largest single education grant given by them at that time, this major public art and mentoring opportunity by Samling set out to examine the nature of public art across Tyne and Wear.
+Visual arts projects in the early days also encouraged young emerging painters and sculptors with exhibitions and commissions, culminating in large-scale visual arts projects, including arena in 2004.
+Led by Sir Antony Gormley and supported by the National Endowment for Science and the Arts (NESTA) with the largest single education grant given by them at that time, this major public art and mentoring opportunity by Samling set out to examine the nature of public art across Tyne and Wear.
 From 1997 to 2012 Samling supported emerging visual artists through a series of projects, commissions and an annual exhibition in tandem with our fundraising activities.

-Samling’s work came full circle with Samling Academy Opera when in 2013, Benjamin Britten’s centenary year, we produced his great comic opera, Albert Herring.
-This was followed in 2015 with a production of Ravel’s L’Enfant et les sortilèges.
-Both operas, led and directed entirely by Samling Artists, gave opportunities to Samling Academy Singers to take on roles in fully-staged productions.
-Celebrating the establishment of a thriving centre for music, based on interactive participation and performance, rather than formal teaching, we look forward to biennial productions with students from the Academy.
+Samling’s work came full circle with Samling Academy Opera when in 2013, Benjamin Britten’s centenary year, it produced his great comic opera, Albert Herring.
+This was followed in 2015 with a production of Ravel’s L’enfant et les sortilèges.
+Both opera productions were directed entirely by Samling Artists and gave opportunities to Samling Academy Singers to take on roles in fully-staged productions.
+John Blow’s Venus and Adonis followed in 2018, alongside a staged and choreographed performance of Purcell’s Come ye Sons of Art with John Butt and the Dunedin Consort.

-Twenty-one years on we are proud of what we have achieved, despite never having received statutory grants or regular funding and with no endowment.
+Samling has never received regular or statutory funding and does not have an endowment.
 The only building we invest in is the future of classical music and young artists, as we look to a future which will never compromise on that first commitment to excellence.

 For a more in-depth history, please look through our Newsletter archive.